FC Barcelona Hoquei

 Futbol Club Barcelona Hoquei is a professional roller hockey team based in Barcelona, Spain.
-It is part of the FC Barcelona family and plays in the OK Liga.
-Due to the sponsoring the team is called FC Barcelona Lassa.
+It is part of the FC Barcelona multi-sport club and plays in the OK Liga.
 It is the most successful roller hockey club in Spain and Europe with a record number of domestic, european and intercontinental titles.

 History

 The roller hockey section was founded in 1942 but due to problems with its venue, it played only one season until 1948, beginning the great history of this section.
 In terms of trophies, Barcelona are the most successful team in Europe having won 22 European Cups.